 This beautiful parcel is every outdoorsman’s dream.
-Nestled along the Pecatonica River, a waterway renown for its waterfowl and fishing, this multi-use recreational parcel is the perfect getaway in the country, offering multiple, excellent building sites.
+Nestled along the Pecatonica River, a waterway renown for its waterfowl and fishing, this multi-use recreational parcel is the perfect getaway in the country.
 With room to hunt a variety of species, fish every major gamefish in Illinois, and build a remote cabin or a complete compound, this is the perfectly balanced property for the outdoor enthusiast.

 This property currently receiving $1,000 annually from rental of part of the tillable farmland; in an agreement with commercial farmer to assist property owner by spraying, tilling, and planting both substantial food plots and sunflower fields (for winter wildlife feed and hunting).
 Additionally, CRP payments currently total $1,700 annually, and convey with purchase to new owners.
 This property has potential for substantially more revenue, as CRP contracts are rebid and pending new owner arrangements for commercial farming.

 This parcel offers two strategically located and professionally engineered ponds, serving as the centerpiece of wildlife activities.
 The first, a carefully-stocked fisherman’s dream, and has been successfully fished for bluegill, crappie, smallmouth bass, and catfish…even the occasional Northern pike…is the “best of pond fishing.”
 A cold-water haven for fish, excavated to 30’ deep on the ends, this pond promises year-round access to open water and valuable insurance against winter freezes.
 The other pond, crafted specifically for duck hunting, also maintains open water year round, by way of running feed water.